 If you’re installing Cambria, explore edge proﬁles.
 They come in many styles, from the chiseled to square edge, and add a sense of ﬁnish.
 Playing with the thickness of countertops can add to the drama too.
 Try doubling the thickness to create a lasting statement.

 Ultimately, your kitchen is a representation of you.
 Incorporating some of these ideas will ensure it’s designed to the highest level and a smart investment.
-To learn even more design secretes, sign up for Cambria’s free online course, “Dream.
+To learn even more design secrets, check out Cambria’s free online course, “Dream.
 Plan.
 Do.: The Inspired Kitchen” today.